odea-project/qAlgorithms/README.md

 and [`libwinpthread-1.dll`](https://github.com/odea-project/qAlgorithms/releases/download/v0.1.1.beta/libwinpthread-1.dll).
 If they are not present on your system already, you can also download them under "Releases" or by clicking on the filenames above.
 There is no need to download the source code.

-To run `qAlgorithms`, the three .dll files and `qAlgorithms`.exe must be in the same directory as the executable.
+To run `qAlgorithms`, the three .dll files and `qAlgorithms.exe` must be in the same directory.

-On windows, double-clicking the exe will open `qAlgorithms` in interactive mode.
+On windows, double-clicking the .exe will open `qAlgorithms` in interactive mode.
 Follow the prompts in the terminal window to produce a feature list for the file or directory of .mzML files.
 Exclusively use [ASCII characters](https://en.wikipedia.org/wiki/ASCII) in filenames.
-If a folder or filename has a space in it, you need to enter the absolute path with quotes or escape the space character with "\\" to read in everything correctly.
+If a directory or filename has a space in it, you need to enter the absolute path with quotes or escape the space character with "\\" to read in everything correctly.

-However, we recommend all users to start `qAlgorithms`.exe using powershell, which is pre-installed on all windows PCs.
+However, we recommend all users to start `qAlgorithms.exe` using powershell, which is pre-installed on all windows PCs.
 If you are unfamiliar with using the shell, refer to [the basic powershell demonstration for `qAlgorithms`](https://github.com/odea-project/qAlgorithms/wiki/Tutorial-for-Novice-Users).

-You can also drag a folder into the powershell window to copy its path into the command line.
+You can also drag a directory into the powershell window to copy its path into the command line.

 ### Linux / Mac
 Currently, no Linux releases are provided.
 We recommend you to clone the repository